mavi207/Result-management-System/README.md

 Key Highlights:

-Secure User Authentication: A robust login system has been meticulously crafted, offering role-based access control for administrators, teachers, and students, ensuring data privacy and system integrity.
+Secure User Authentication: A robust login system has been meticulously crafted, offering access control for administrators, teachers, and students, ensuring data privacy and system integrity.

 Comprehensive Student Information Management: Experience the power of a feature-rich database that efficiently stores and manages student details, including personal information, contact details, and comprehensive academic histories.